How is Digital Disruption a Crucial Marketing Strategy Today?

 Disrupts by providing temporary access to goods and services traditionally only available through purchase.
-Includes ‘Sharing Economy’ disruptors, which takes a commission from people monetising their assets (home, car, capital) by lending them to ‘borrowers’.
-Examples include: Smove Singapore, Airbnb, and Mini Fashion Bar.
+It also includes ‘Sharing Economy’ disruptors.
+This takes a commission from people monetising their assets (home, car, capital) by lending them to ‘borrowers’.
+Examples include Smove Singapore, Airbnb, and Mini Fashion Bar.

 The Hypermarket Model

 Disrupts by ‘brand bombing’ using sheer market power and scale to crush the competition, often by selling below cost price.

 Examples include: Amazon, Zalora, and Zalando.

 Disrupts by providing a superior experience.
 In this model, people are prepared to pay a premium due to the unique experience offered by the company or product.
 Examples include Coachella, Disneyland, and Apple.

 The “Pyramid” sits on top of a horde of affiliates and resellers.
 Disrupts by recruiting an army of resellers and affiliates who work on a commission-only model.
 Examples include Amazon and Bodyblendz.

 Disrupts by monetising time and selling instant-access at a premium.
 Includes taking a commission from people with money but no time who pay for goods and services delivered or fulfilled by people with time but no money.
 A commission arises from the service providers who conversely often have time but not money.
 Examples include Uber, Operator, and TaskRabbit.

 Disrupts by selling an interlocking and interdependent suite of products and services that increase in value depending on unit purchase.
 This model creates consumer dependency.
 Creates brand loyalty and dependency by offering a whole suite of products and services that work in tandem with one another.
 Examples include Apple and Google.